How Can You Measure the Success of Your Marketing Strategy

 - A jigger of CRM.

 Don’t you wish it was that easy?

-Rest assure, you are not the only one.
+Rest assured, you are not the only one.
 Every business has to market its products and services to attract new customers and grow revenues.
 Between blogging, advertising online and offline, referral marketing, and every other strategy you’re using to talk about your business, how do you know what really works?
 There’s no set measurement for every company, which is why you need to set performance indicators, track results, analyze the information, and revise your marketing plan accordingly.

 Set Key Performance Indicators

 You may want to see an additional $1,000 in revenue for every $500 spent on advertising or want to get 100 new likes on your Facebook page for every $10 spent on Facebook ads.
 In the beginning, there will be some guesswork, but without a goal, you won’t know if you’re wasting your money or making progress.
 And if it ends up costing you $20 for 100 new likes on your Facebook page, you’ll have to ask yourself if it’s worth the cost.

 Track the Results

 When you advertise online, it’s easy to track the results with analytics.
 You can even figure out which searches resulted in a purchase or a filled-out contact form.
 Tracking sales that result from offline advertising or referral marketing is more difficult … unless you ask your customers how they heard about you.
 It’s important to collect as much information about your customers as possible to help you figure out what’s bringing in leads and whether those leads convert to paying customers.
 You may also use indirect data.
 For example, did those new Facebook likes lead to a sales increase?